ShiluZheng/ShiluZheng.github.io/research.markdown

   <p>
     Natural history specimens offer a powerful window into how species respond to global change across vast spatial and temporal scales.
     They are especially valuable for studying morphological shifts in species at a global scale.
-    Our current research focuses on uncovering patterns and drivers of intraspecific trait variation in wildlife, in relation to climate change and human pressures.
-By examining how individual-level traits shift over time and space, we aim to better understand the capacity of species to cope with our rapidly changing world.
+    Our research focuses on uncovering patterns and drivers of intraspecific trait variation in wildlife, in relation to climate change and human pressures.
+By examining how individual-level traits shift over time and space, we aim to better understand the capacity of species to cope with rapidly changing world.
   </p>

 </div>